wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

     - On Windows: `ciphertool.bat -Dconfigure`

 3. Go back to the `deployment.toml` file and see that the alias passwords are encrypted.

     ```toml
     [secrets]
+    admin_password = "GeNld2aZkydnIZGtkZYOnXlVzl8WBtZzAQ8kIoR5c7aHmyUkWTag7w4dG6B3JK5GxeX9bhsmZCBFozlPdWBT6Jvy"
+    keystore_password = "brClL1SOHdezXTvBz1/76b/DnHQgxjNGtzhaBr3DnhHw32NWY484abHLREVyMoNJkER5lQUPbqeaMpR5lQUPbqeaMp"
+    key_password = "CFAaISaI19dHLApEM3usNSDXXdhdicHbVncrVwuLDJp6Rhp8B3Qy3PnBhcJsryTqR/EPwdLnXboNJkER"
+    truststrore_password = "DKnecEw+mJ8JhTUrqxpTZxwXrOdtcoAl2hD3LHtH+yJXNogumdSALfaqrMaknBzJq4SF3sY0RvwkMxWhnZ+BhIsko"
+    "log4j.appender.LOGEVENT.password" = "kydnIZGtkZYOnXlVzl8WBtZzAQ8kIoR5c7aHmyUkWTagXTvBz1/76b/DnHQgxjNhD3LHtH+yJXNowecEEC"
+    ```

+### Using Symmetric Encryption

+!!! note
+    To support symmetric encryption, you must specify a PKCS12 type keystore as the internal keystore.

+1. Ensure that the shared secret for symmetric encryption is added to the internal keystore .
+To create a PKCS12 keystore with an AES key or add an existing key to the keystore, use the following command:

+    ```bash
+    keytool -genseckey -keystore internal.p12 -storetype pkcs12 -storepass password -keyalg aes -keysize 256 -alias new_alias -keypass password
+    ```

+2. Update the alias to the new alias in the deployment.toml for the internal keystore configuration.

+    ```toml
+    [keystore.internal]
+    file_name = "internal.p12"
+    type = "PKCS12"
+    alias = "new_alias"
+    password = "$secret{keystore_password}"
+    key_password = "$secret{keystore_password}"
+    ```

+3. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
+Give an alias for the password type followed by the actual password.
+The following example lists the most common passwords in configuration files.

+    ```toml
+    [secrets]
+    admin_password = "[password_1]"
+    keystore_password = "[password_2]"
+    key_password = "[password_3]"
+    truststrore_password = "[password_4]"
+    "log4j.appender.LOGEVENT.password" = "[password_5]"
+    ```

+4. Open a terminal, navigate to the `<IS_HOME>/bin/` directory, and execute the following command (You must first enable the Cipher tool for the product by executing the `-Dconfigure -Dsymmetric` command with the cipher tool script as shown below).

+    - On Linux: `./ciphertool.sh -Dconfigure -Dsymmetric`
+    - On Windows: `ciphertool.bat -Dconfigure -Dsymmetric`

+5. Go back to the `deployment.toml` file and see that the alias passwords are encrypted.

+    ```toml
+    [secrets]